 While a teaching statement is required for reappointment, tenure, and promotion dossiers, typically there is very little guidance on what should be included in these statements.
 Several departments are developing such guidance.

 Many units on campus rely heavily on end-of-semester student evaluations of teaching (SETs, aka FCQs at CU), particularly for annual merit.
 While students are one of the three key voices in evaluation of teaching, over-reliance on SETs/FCQs as the primary/sole measure of student voice can be problematic (see “Role of Students in Evaluation: Student Voice” in our FAQ).
-The Boulder Faculty Assembly (BFA) recently recommended that FCQs (SETs) be used primarily as formative feedback rather than summative assessment, that evaluators be made aware of potential bias in FCQs, and that the omnibus questions (rate the instructor and course overall) be removed (BFA-R-2-102918.4). (return to top)
+The Boulder Faculty Assembly (BFA) recently recommended that FCQs (SETs) be used primarily as formative feedback rather than summative assessment, that evaluators be made aware of potential bias in FCQs, and that the omnibus questions (rate the instructor and course overall) be removed (BFA-R-2-102918.4).
+In addition to rethinking how FCQs/SETs are used, many departments working with the TQF are developing / improving other forms of student voice, including classroom interviews and student letters. (return to top)

 As departments explore better ways for incorporating student voice, many have begun working on guidelines for conducting classroom interviews.
 The Faculty Teaching Excellence Program (FTEP) at CU Boulder currently offers a Classroom Learning Interview Process (CLIP) where students are placed into small groups to discuss their responses to questions posed about their learning experiences in the course.
 The confidential feedback from this formative process is then shared back with the instructor.